The Brazilian Northeast boasts idyllic beaches, a vibrant culture and itineraries to suit every type of traveller.

-The Northeastern States of Brazil are known for their rich cultural, historical and natural diversity.
-The region is made up of nine states, each with its own unique characteristics:
+The states of north-eastern Brazil are renowned for their rich cultural, historical and natural diversity.
+The region comprises nine states, each with its own unique characteristics:

-- Bahia: Known for its vibrant culture, music, dance and cuisine, Bahia is famous for the Salvador Carnival and beautiful beaches such as Porto da Barra and Praia do Forte.
+- Bahia: Known for its vibrant culture, music, dance and cuisine, Bahia is famous for the Salvador Carnival and its beautiful beaches, such as Porto da Barra and Praia do Forte.

 - Sergipe: The smallest state in Brazil, Sergipe is known for its beaches, such as Aracaju and the Xingó Canyon region, as well as its cultural festivals.

-- Alagoas: Famous for its beaches with crystal clear waters, such as Maragogi and Maceió, Alagoas is also known for its gastronomy and handicrafts.
+- Alagoas: Famous for its beaches with crystal-clear waters, such as those at Maragogi and Maceió, Alagoas is also known for its cuisine and handicrafts.

-- Pernambuco: It stands out for its rich culture, such as Frevo and Maracatu, as well as historic cities like Olinda and Recife, and beaches like Boa Viagem.
+- Pernambuco: It is renowned for its rich culture, such as the frevo and maracatu, as well as historic cities such as Olinda and Recife, and beaches such as Boa Viagem.

-- Paraíba: Known for its beautiful beaches, such as Praia de Tambaba, Paraíba is also famous for its cuisine and June festivals.
+- Paraíba: Known for its beautiful beaches, such as Tambaba Beach, Paraíba is also famous for its cuisine and its June festivals.

-- Rio Grande do Norte: With stunning beaches such as Ponta Negra and Genipabu, Rio Grande do Norte is known for its tourism and salt production.
+- Rio Grande do Norte: With stunning beaches such as Ponta Negra and Genipabu, Rio Grande do Norte is renowned for its tourism and salt production.

 - Ceará: Famous for its dunes and beaches, such as Jericoacoara and Canoa Quebrada, Ceará is also known for its forró culture and handicrafts.